gabrielmgonzaga/pleY/README.md

 # pleY

-pleY is a Yelp inspired application built in the Fall of 2016.
-It's primary purpose was to solidify my CSS and JavaScript fundamentals.
-It was built from the ground up with no frameworks or libraries. pleY is built on `HTML`, `CSS`, and pure `JavaScript` to dynamically create and display DOM elements.

-Below are snapshots of the program and it's capabilities!

-___
+pleY is literally Yelp backwards.
+It's a simplified re-creation of the Yelp application with fictional business data. pleY was made with raw HTML5, CSS3, and JavaScript with no libraries or frameworks utilized.

+## Technologies
+- HTML5
+- CSS3
+- Javascript

+## Features
+- User can signup
+- User can search businesses by keywords or location
+- User can leave comments and ratings on individual businesses

 ![pley1](https://cloud.githubusercontent.com/assets/14193267/20982338/ed652b34-bc6c-11e6-9286-198eb935f5c8.png)